ajinkyakolhe112/ERA1-School-of-AI-COURSE-NOTES/Session 1 - Fundamentals of AI/revision.md

 **Why & how to Revision**
 - Before: Read & Confirm.
 But in brain its simply running recognition algorithm.
-And general thinking
+Recogniztion, not being able to recreate when needed
+- Build your own, from scratch model, so that revision, is a creationist activity.
+Not just passive reading.
+- Each time connect to all the existing information in brain..
 - Improvement: While reading, in mind build entire knowledge mental model from scratch, with logical connections.
 Like Rohan.
 This will access through brain's neural network & build knowledge.
-Build your own, from scratch model, so that revision, is a creationist activity.
-Not just passive reading.
-Each time connect to all the existing information in brain..

-**
 ```python
 input, output
 for layer in model.layers: